davidgiven/cpm65/README.md

     utilitied.
 This are in no way complete, or documented.

   - The console is 53x30.
 It has a SCREEN driver.

+### KIM-1 notes

+  - To run this on an KIM-1, you need an MTU K-1013 Floppy Disk Controller with an SSDD 8'' disk (or this [Pico based RAM/ROM/Video/FDC card](https://github.com/eduardocasino/kim-1-programmable-memory-card)) and full RAM upgrade, including the
+    0x0400-0x13ff memory hole.

+  - To use it, transfer the `diskimage.imd` image to an SSDD 8'' disk (or place it directly onto an FAT or exFAT formatted SD card and assign it to disk0 in the Pico card).
+Start the KIM-1 in TTY mode, load the `cpm65.bin` loader program into 0x0200 and execute it.

 ### Supported programs